 Rather than being a driver-focused, sharp-handling SUV like the SEAT Ateca, the Grandland is a relaxed, comfortable and easy car in which to cover long distances.
 If that’s what you’re after, it could be the SUV for you.

-True, its light steering provides little feedback, but as a welcome flipside it’s an easy car to manoeuvre around town.
-The clutch is similarly effortless to operate and, although the gearbox provides little reward to those attempting quick, slick shifts, it's smooth enough if you take things a bit more sedately, although the brakes can feel a little grabby.
-This makes it tricky to draw up to a halt gently without passengers' heads nodding involuntarily.
+True, its light steering provides little feedback, but as a welcome flipside, it's an easy car to manoeuvre around town.
+The clutch is similarly effortless to operate, and although the gearbox provides little reward to those attempting quick, slick shifts, it's smooth enough if you take things a bit more calmly – although the brakes can feel a little grabby.
+This makes it tricky to gently draw up to a halt without passengers' heads nodding involuntarily.

 Its front-wheel-drive layout means it isn't really designed for off-road excursions, and it's no longer fitted with the 'IntelliGrip' system designed to improve traction using clever electronics.
-If you need to go off-road, a model like the Land Rover Discovery Sport is a better bet.
+If you need to go off-road, a model such as the Land Rover Discovery Sport may be a better bet.

-What outright negatives there are remain slight and easy to overlook: it’s possible to detect a little wind noise around the wing mirrors once up to cruising speed, for example, but this is partly due to the Grandland’s otherwise hushed nature.
+Outright negatives remain slight and are easy to overlook: it's possible to detect a little wind noise around the door mirrors once up to cruising speed, for example, but this is partly because of the Grandland's otherwise hushed nature.
 Equally, while the slanting roofline has a knock-on effect where rear visibility is concerned, this is compensated for by the standard parking sensors and optional reversing camera.

 Vauxhall Grandland petrol engine

-A larger, four-cylinder 1.6-litre petrol producing 178bhp was also available in the range-topping Ultimate trim level, offering a significant power increase over the base engine.
-Discontinued for the facelifted version, it was only available with an automatic gearbox and offered the best performance of the regular Grandland X line-up, getting the car from 0-62mph in 8.3 seconds.
+A larger, four-cylinder 1.6-litre petrol producing 178bhp was previously available in the range-topping Ultimate trim level, offering a significant power increase over the base engine.
+Discontinued for the facelifted version, it was only available with an automatic gearbox and delivered the best performance of the regular Grandland X lineup, getting the car from 0-62mph in 8.3 seconds.

-If you need a diesel, don’t be put off: the 1.5-litre engine offered with the Grandland promises impressive economy and it's a fair improvement over the 1.6-litre engine it replaced in performance terms.
-It has enough pulling power that you never really need to rev it to a point that it gets overly noisy and it's very quiet at motorway speeds.
-Getting to 62mph from a standstill takes 12.3 seconds with the standard auto.
+If you need a diesel, don't be put off: the 1.5-litre engine offered with the Grandland promises impressive economy, and it's a fair improvement over the 1.6-litre engine it replaced in performance terms.
+It has enough pulling power that you never really need to rev it to the point that it gets overly noisy, and it's very quiet at motorway speeds.
+Getting to 62mph from a standstill takes 12.3 seconds with the standard automatic.

-A 2.0-litre diesel was discontinued from the Grandland X range in early 2021.
+Vauxhall discontinued a 2.0-litre diesel from the Grandland X range in early 2021.

-It was joined by a 222bhp front-wheel drive version, which was a better choice and this is now the only PHEV offered in the facelifted Grandland.
-It can still get from rest to 62mph in 8.9 seconds; making it roughly as quick as most 2.0-litre diesel SUVs.
+Power is sent to the front wheels via an eight-speed automatic gearbox, and this is now the only PHEV offered in the facelifted Grandland at launch.
+It can still get from rest to 62mph in 8.9 seconds, making it roughly as quick as most 2.0-litre diesel SUVs.

-It's possible to drive at up to 83mph in EV mode, but when the petrol engine does spring to life, it's reasonably smooth and quiet at urban speeds.
-Pick up the pace, and the petrol can sound rather strained, while we also found the eight-speed automatic can struggle to find the right ratio.
+It's possible to drive at up to 83mph in EV mode, but when the petrol engine springs to life it's reasonably smooth and quiet at urban speeds.
+Pick up the pace, and the petrol can sound somewhat strained, while we also found the eight-speed automatic can struggle to find the right ratio.
 For Grandland buyers who want a PHEV with faster performance, it’s thought a 296bhp four-wheel-drive Hybrid-e model could join the line-up later this year.